 In the absence of fishery specific data, expert judgment, qualitative information and analogous information can be drawn upon, but only at a lower level of scoring.
-To achieve scores of 80 or over for many Principle 2 performance indicators quantitative fishery specific data are required.
+To achieve scores of 80 or over for many Principle 2 performance indicators quantitative fishery specific data is required.
 It is therefore routine for pre-assessments to recommend that a fishery wishing to proceed to full assessment should undertake some independent and scientifically robust quantitative assessment of the fisheries ecosystem impacts.
 Fisheries which have supporting information based upon observer work which is able to detail catch profiles - including discard and ETP profiles - are therefore likely to score higher.

 More detailed information on catch profiles will also help determine what are considered 'main' retained and bycatch species.
-Main retained/discarded species generally form a high proportion of the catch or are considered particularly susceptible to fishing.
-If a fishery is able to quantitatively demonstrate that it does not have any 'main' retained or bycatch species, then scores of 80 are automatically achieved for these performance indicators.
+If a fishery is able to quantitatively demonstrate that is does not have any 'main' retained or bycatch species, then scores of 80 are automatically achieved for these performance indicators.

-The nature of mixed fisheries in the Eastern district and beyond means that many fisheries have the potential to retain a number of other species.
-In the scoring exercise, the status of all the other species likely to be retained by the same gear in the same area are used to inform the status of retained species for a given fishery.
+The nature of mixed fisheries in the Kent & Essex district and beyond means that many fisheries have the potential to retain a number of other species.
+In the scoring exercise the status of all the other species likely to be retained by the same gear in the same area are used to inform the status of retained species for a given fishery.
 This highlights that there are a relatively small number of stocks which would lead to detrimental scoring (<60) when retained by a particular gear.

 By addressing all commercial species as potentially retained, only non-commercial bycatch species are treated as discards.
-The scoring indicates that no single non-commercial discard species is likely to cause a fishery to score at less than SG60, but that there are some species which could be vulnerable to certain gears and where there is a clear need for more information (in particular in relation to catch profiles) to support scoring at full assessment.
-The same applies in the case of endangered, threatened and protected (ETP) species.
-It should also be noted however that the requirements for management are greater for ETP species than for other Principle 2 criteria (requiring a 'strategy' rather than a 'partial strategy' at SG80) therefore any fishery wishing to move forward with MSC certification would benefit by developing a fishery specific management policy for ETP species - this is something that could be coordinated at an IFCA level.
+The scoring indicates that no single non-commercial discard species is likely to cause a fishery to score at less than SG60 but that there are some species which could be vulnerable to certain gears and where there is a clear need for more information (in particular in relation to catch profiles) to support scoring at full assessment.
+The same applies in the case of Endangered, threatened and protected (ETP) species.
+It should also be noted however that the requirements for management are greater for ETP species than for other P2 criteria (requiring a 'strategy' rather than a 'partial strategy' at SG80) therefore any fishery wishing to move forward with MSC certification would benefit by developing a fishery specific management policy for ETP species - this is something that could be coordinated at an IFCA level.

 For habitats and ecosystem, scores are generally lower for mobile demersal gears, such as trawl, beam trawl and dredges.
 There are scale issues which have a significant bearing on some of the gears under Principle 2.
-The scoring is generally based on the impact of the full range of the gear, this often means that local inshore management measures are only credited where it can be shown that the fishery is spatially restricted (such as the case of the spatially restricted Wash cockle fishery).
+The scoring is generally based on the impact of the full range of the gear, this often means that local inshore management measures are only credited where it can be shown that the fishery is spatially restricted (such as the case of the spatially restricted Thames cockle dredge fishery).

-There is at least the potential for all fishing gears operating in Eastern Inshore fisheries to pass MSC certification and in most cases examples of certified gear already exists somewhere.
+There is at least the potential for all fishing gears operating in Kent & Essex Inshore fisheries to pass MSC certification and in most cases examples of certified gear already exists somewhere.
 However for more impacting gears, the level of information and precautionary management required is likely to be considerably greater in order to demonstrate that management can ensure that impacts are not serious or irreversible.
-For these more impacting gears, such as dredges and demersal towed gear, the low scores presented in the Stage 2 pre-assessment results do not necessarily present a definitive barrier to certification but they do indicate that further evidence is required before they can confidently enter the full assessment process.
+For these more impacting gears, such as dredges and demersal towed gear the low scores presented in the stage 2 pre-assessment results do not necessarily present a definitive barrier to certification but they do indicate that further work appears to be required before they can confidently enter the full assessment process.